Smartsheet Review 2026: Is It Still Worth It for Project Teams?

 Who Is Smartsheet Actually Built For?

-Let me paint a few pictures.
+Let me paint a few scenarios.

 Who Should Look Elsewhere?

-Small creative teams who value visual boards and a modern UI will likely feel more at home with Asana (Try Asana) or Monday.com (Monday).
-Smartsheet's aesthetic is just not going to spark joy for that crowd.
+Small creative teams who care about visual boards and a modern interface will probably be happier with Asana (Try Asana) or Monday.com (Monday).
+Smartsheet's look just won't excite that crowd.

 Smartsheet vs. The Competition